Russia summons Polish ambassador to protest removal of Soviet era statue

 Poland says it observes the 1994 bilateral agreement and that it only applies to cemeteries.
 Russia says it concerns all war memorials.

-Russian Foreign Ministry spokeswoman Maria Zakharova criticized Warsaw during a news conference.
+Russian Foreign Ministry spokeswoman Maria Zakharova criticised Warsaw during a news conference.
 "Remembering history is what differentiates humans from animals," she said.

 (Additional reporting by Gabriela Baczynska, Marcin Goettig and Agnieszka Barteczko in Warsaw; Writing by Lidia Kelly; Editing by Mark Heinrich)